 500 Startups operates a group of different seed accelerators and founder programs.
 The San Francisco Accelerator’s flagship program lasts four months and focuses on helping early-stage startups scale.
 As part of the program, 500 Startups invests $150,000 in each company for 6% equity.
 Other accelerators focus on specific industries, investment stages, geographies, and even specific problems (e.g., the Kobe Accelerator focused on tackling challenges related to COVID-19.)

 Unlike other startup accelerators, 500 Startups does not operate in batches.
-They accept applications on a rolling basis, tailoring each program to the needs of the founder.
-If you join this accelerator, you gain access to a thriving startup community, tailored advice and mentorship, hands-on support, a curriculum full of valuable information, and a network of 1,000+ founders and mentors.
+They accept applications on a rolling basis, tailoring each program to the founder’s needs.
+If you join this accelerator, you can access a thriving startup community, tailored advice and mentorship, hands-on support, a curriculum full of valuable information, and a network of 1,000+ founders and mentors.

 The Alchemist Accelerator is one of the top accelerators focused on accelerating early-stage startups that sell to larger enterprises.

 The program offers a structured path to fundraising and customer traction in a community of enterprise-oriented founders and mentors.
-Some mentors include the who’s who of enterprise software, including the founders, CEOs and senior executives of large well-known enterprise companies.
+Some mentors include the who’s who of enterprise software, including the founders, CEOs, and senior executives of well-known enterprise companies.

 If your team is looking to form business partnerships with large enterprise corporations, Alchemist is one of the best accelerators to apply since it is supported by corporate venture capital investors and well-known VC funds.

-Most founders grant Alchemist 5% of company equity in exchange for a small cash investment on founder-friendly terms in the form of a SAFE note, as well as exclusive credits for various startup services (cloud storage, legal fees, marketing, etc.) with total value of $450,000.
+Most founders grant Alchemist 5% of company equity in exchange for a small cash investment on founder-friendly terms in the form of a SAFE note and exclusive credits for various startup services (cloud storage, legal fees, marketing, etc.) with a total value of $450,000.